 We believe in celebrating kindness while working to create safe schools free of name-calling, bullying and bias.

-Motivated by this simple, yet powerful, idea — and supported by over 60 national partner organizations — No Name-Calling Weeks are organized each year in schools across the nation.
+Motivated by this simple, yet powerful, idea — and supported by over 60 national partner organizations — No Name-Calling Week is celebrated each year in schools across the nation.

 We want to help you put a spotlight on name-calling and bullying in your school.

 Be one of the brave, and join us in celebrating No Name-Calling Week January 19-23, 2015.
 Whether you’re a teacher, student, guidance counselor, coach, librarian or bus driver, show you care by organizing a week of activities at your school aimed at ending name-calling once and for all.
 Register to receive updates and offers!

 From Fiction to Reality

 No Name-Calling Week was inspired by the popular young adult novel entitled The Misfits by popular author James Howe.
 The book tells the story of four best friends trying to survive the seventh grade in the face of all too frequent taunts based on their weight, height, intelligence, and sexual orientation/gender expression.
 The friends create a new political party during student council elections and run on a platform aimed at wiping out name-calling of all kinds.
 The No-Name Party in the end, wins the support of the school's principal for their cause and their idea for a "No Name-Calling Day" at school.

 Motivated by this simple, yet powerful, idea, the No Name-Calling Week Coalition created by GLSEN and Simon & Schuster Children's publishing, consisting of over 60 national partner organizations, organized an actual No Name-Calling Week in schools across the nation.
 Since then, No Name-Calling Week has been adopted by schools everywhere and has grown into one of the largest bullying-prevention initiatives in the country.